 Certified registered nurse anesthetists (CRNAs) practice in a growing field of healthcare, and many work independently.
 CRNAs collaborate with physicians, anesthesiologists, surgeons, dentists, and other professionals while overseeing the use of anesthesia in medical procedures.

-Whether you’re just starting a nursing career or you’re an experienced RN looking to advance, working towards becoming a CRNA can be an incredibly rewarding choice.
-Not only do CRNAs report having some of the highest job satisfaction in the nursing field but they’re also one of the top earners.
-Read on to learn the basics of a CRNA career, including job description and potential salary.
+Whether you’re just starting a nursing career or you’re an experienced registered nurse (RN) looking to advance, working to become a CRNA can be a rewarding choice.
+Not only do CRNAs have a high degree of autonomy, but they’re also highly paid.

-Along with these job responsibilities, some CRNAs take on administrative duties like ordering the anesthesia, training new staff, and overseeing department finances.
-Others work in roles that influence the field of anesthesia as a whole, such as teaching the next generation of CRNAs, serving on a state board of nursing, or working with organizations that set medical standards.
+Along with these duties, some CRNAs take on administrative tasks, such as ordering anesthesia, training new staff, and overseeing department finances.
+Others work in roles that influence the field of anesthesia as a whole, teaching the next generation of CRNAs, serving on a state board of nursing, or working with organizations that set medical standards.

 Where Do CRNAs Work?

-CRNAs can find work in a variety of medical settings.
+CRNAs work in a variety of medical settings.
 Some common employers include:

-Working directly with patients to ensure their comfort and safety can be incredibly fulfilling, but what’s more, CRNAs earn some of the highest salaries of any APRN.
-According to the U.S. Bureau of Labor Statistics (BLS), CRNAs make an average annual wage of $169,450, with the top 10% earning more than $200,000 per year.
+Working directly with patients to ensure their comfort and safety can be deeply fulfilling.
+What’s more, CRNAs earn some of the highest salaries of any APRN.
+According to the U.S. Bureau of Labor Statistics (BLS), CRNAs make an average annual salary of $203,090, with the top 10% earning well over $200,000 per year.